-If you are not on a strict budget (or if you are traveling with a few people), a private shuttle is a good option.
-They will pick you up from the Belize airport when your flight lands and take you directly to your hotel in San Ignacio in an air conditioned vehicle.
+- Notes: If you are not on a strict budget (or if you are traveling with a few people), a private shuttle is a good option.
+They will pick you up from the Belize airport when your flight lands and take you directly to your hotel in San Ignacio in an air-conditioned vehicle.
 I’ve heard great things about William’s Shuttle Service.

-If you are traveling on a budget, or just want more of an authentic, local experience, consider taking the bus to San Ignacio.
-First, you must take a taxi from the airport to the bus station in Belize City.
-There really isn’t room for negotiation with the taxis here- they will all charge you the same flat rate of $25 USD to get from the airport to the bus station.
-However, it is easy to find other travelers also heading to the bus station who you can share a taxi with to cut down on costs.
-The taxi ride to the bus terminal in Belize City will take about 20 minutes.
+If you are traveling on a budget, or just want more of a local experience, consider taking the bus to San Ignacio.
+First, take a taxi from the airport to the bus station in Belize City.
+They will all charge you the same flat rate of $25 USD, and the ride takes about 20 minutes.
+It’s easy to find other travelers also heading to the bus station to share a taxi with to cut down on costs.

 Once you get to the bus station, look for a bus that says “Benque”- this is the one that will take you to San Ignacio.
 The bus terminal is small and easy to navigate- we were able to hop on a bus headed that direction within minutes.

 There are two types of buses: Express and Regular.
 Both are like the typical American school bus, but the “Express” one does not make as many stops along the way and costs a few dollars more.
-We were hoping to take the Express bus, but the regular bus was about to depart when we arrived, and the Express bus wouldn’t have arrived at the bus station for another 45 minutes.
-We decided to take the Regular bus instead of waiting around the terminal for the Express bus, and it worked out fine!
+We ended up on the Regular bus because it was leaving sooner than the Express bus, and it worked out fine.

-When you board the bus, you can sit anywhere you want and can put your bags on the shelf up top.
 Someone will come by about 10 minutes into the ride and collect your money.
 It should cost $8 BZE ($4 USD) and is cash only.
-One thing I learned in Belize is to not be on a timely schedule for anything.
-Everything is slow here and takes longer than you’re used to, which also applies to this journey.
-Just sit back, relax, and enjoy the ride!
 There’s no A/C, but almost everyone puts their windows down so it’s breezy.

 The bus will make quick stops along the way to let people on and off, and then will stop about halfway at the city of Belmopan for 5-10 minutes.
 You’ll reach the town of San Ignacio after about 3-3.5 hours.
 You can either walk or take a ~$5 cab ride from the bus terminal to where you are staying.